Tater Tot Chaat Recipe

 Tater Tots Chaat served on a plate.

-Tater Tots Chaat is a fusion chaat recipe where warm crispy deep-fried taters tots are topped with delicious ragda, sweet and spicy chutneys, creamy yogurt, and a few aromatic spice powders.
+Tater Tot Chaat is a fusion chaat recipe where warm, crispy, deep-fried tater tots are topped with delicious ragda, sweet and spicy chutneys, creamy yogurt, and a few aromatic spice powders.

 It is crunchy, creamy, sweet, and spicy, all flavors in one that will surely satiate your taste buds.

-This recipe uses deep-fried tater tots, but for a healthier version you can bake or air fry them until crispy and lightly browned.
+This recipe uses deep-fried tater tots, but you can also bake or air fry them until crispy and lightly browned.

 Ingredients